mutantstandard/orxporter/docs/dzuk/howto.md

 ## Threads (`-t`) (optional)

-Run export operations into multiple concurrent threads.
+Run Orxporter's export operations into multiple concurrent threads.
 If you have a multi-threaded CPU (basically any CPU nowadays), it will greatly improve performance.

-If you don't use this flag, Orxporter will default to 1 thread.
+If you don't use this flag, Orxporter will only use 1 thread.

 -----

 # Data output

-The argument to use for JSON metadata output:
+Outputting metadata alongside the images can be really helpful for things like making emoji pickers and adding text descriptions into your applications.

 ## JSON export (`-j`/`-J`) (optional)